-Students on Suspension Probation whose comprehensive semester grade point average in their next enrollment term is below 2.0 are placed on Academic Dismissal and are prohibited from enrolling for two calendar years.
+Students on Suspension Probation whose comprehensive semester grade point average in their next enrollment term is below 2.0 are placed on Academic Dismissal.
+Students may also be dismissed as a result of academic integrity violations.
+Students who are dismissed are prohibited from enrolling for two calendar years.
 Students are subject to Academic Dismissal each enrollment term the comprehensive semester grade point average is below 2.0, until achieving Good Academic Standing.
 Academic Dismissal is final and cannot be appealed.